Why go on Tours in Australia

-Alone the trip planning is a lot of work that you must be prepared to do by yourself or eventually get proper help from a trusted travel planner.
+Alone the trip planning is a lot of work that you must be prepared to do by yourself or eventually get proper help from trusted travel planning services.

-Australia indeed offers the most diverse types of tours that is hard to beat.
+Australia indeed offers the most diverse types of tours that are hard to beat.

 The choice of tours in Australia is big.
 From international to Australian based tour operators to independent privately owned local tour companies, you are spoilt for choice.
-While travellers may be motivated to explore a country on tours by different reasons they all seem to have something in common.
+While travellers may be motivated to explore a country on tours by different reasons, they all seem to have something in common.
 And travellers want to experience the uniqueness of a place through the eyes of the locals.

 That added-value of the live-experience that only a local tour guide has.
-The precious knowledge about a place, the firsthand knowledge of the tradition and culture that makes the real difference.
+The precious knowledge about a place, the firsthand knowledge of the tradition and culture, makes the real difference.
 This is something that cannot be found on any travel books.

-Either cultural, food tours, adventure or specialty tours, everyone wants to learn from the locals what is unique about the place they are visiting.
+Either cultural, food tours, adventure or speciality tours, everyone wants to learn from the locals what is unique about the place they are visiting.

 Tips for choosing the right Australia Tours

-So far so good.
+So far, so good.
 To choose an Australia tour as a way of exploring a place sounds a pretty good idea.
-But when it comes to choosing the right tour, then it is not as easy as it may seem at first.
-Especially for international travellers who need to spend hours and invest much of their time to search for sites and read travellers reviews.
+But when it comes to choosing the right tour, it is not as easy as it may seem at first, especially for international travellers who need to spend hours and invest much of their time searching for sites and reading travellers reviews.

-Most of times choosing a tour can be overwhelming.
-In fact there are so many questions about group travel.
+Most of the times, choosing a tour can be overwhelming.
+In fact, there are so many questions about group travel.
 And not to all there is always an answer.

 Why not Travel with Me in my Small Group Tours of Australia

-After many years of solo travel adventures around Australia I have gained a deep knowledge of this big country and know all the pros and cons of setting off on your own, while having the luxury of going on a tour takes off you the burden of planning, organizing the trip.
-Furthermore choosing the best places to visit in Australia and the right things to do is also not easy at all.
+After many years of solo travels in Australia, I have gained a deep knowledge of this big country.
+I know all the pros and cons of setting off on your own, while having the luxury of going on a tour takes you off the burden of planning, organizing the trip.
+Furthermore choosing the best places to visit in Australia and the right things to do is also not easy.

 That’s why I have set up my own tours of Australia for the solo traveller.